sprat/claylinux/README.md

 # claylinux

-Claylinux is a toolbox to build live OS images using BuildKit & some Dockerfiles.
+Claylinux is a toolbox to build live OS images using some Dockerfiles and BuildKit.

+This project is currently a **WORK IN PROGRESS**.

+## Development notes

-To build the images, use:
+To build the claylinux images, use:
 ```bash
 docker buildx bake
 ```

-## Development notes

 The boot process of a Linux system is the following:
 1. The BIOS starts and tries to find a bootable device, respecting the boot order configuration in the BIOS.
 It looks